Biarity/DockerStarter/README.md

 TODO: create a better nginx file @ nginx/default

 # Usage
-* Initially
+* Edit the `RUN git clone ...` statements in backend/Dockerfile and frontend/Dockerfile accordingly
+    * these are the repos that will be cloned when you rebuild the images as below

+* Go to host machine (ie. DigitalOcean machine)
 * install docker
-    * install git
 * move this entire folder to host machine into /app/source
-        * `git clone https://github.com/Biarity/DockerStarter.git /app/source`
+    * eg. using git `apt-get -y update && apt-get -y install git && git clone https://github.com/Biarity/DockerStarter.git /app/source`

-* For backend
-    * `git clone [repo containing backend asp.net core code] /app/source/backend`
+* Start compose server (ie. to update all)
+    * `cd /app/source && docker-compose build && docker-compose up -d`

-    * (+ to only update)
+* To only update backend
     * `cd /app/source && docker-compose build backend && docker-compose up --no-deps -d backend`

-* For frontend
-    * `git clone [repo containing frontend code] /app/source/frontend`
+* To only update frontend
     * Update frontend/Dockerfile to build solution into /app/source/frontend/dist correctly
-    * (+ to only update)
     * `cd /app/source && docker-compose build frontend && docker-compose up --no-deps -d frontend`

-* Start compose server (ie. to update all)
-    * `cd /app/source && docker-compose build && docker-compose up -d`

 # Commands